Syncing 10,000 leads/mo? GET A DEMO

 You want your ad copy to really sell your USP and explain why users should take the action you want them to.
 This could be to make a purchase, sign up for a free class or trial, or complete a lead form.

-These are some great Facebook Ad body copy examples that do exactly that.
-Above all, they should explain the benefits of the product or service and why you should purchase now while using a strong brand voice:
+These are some great Facebook ad body copy examples that do exactly that.
+Above all, they should explain the benefits of the product or service and why you should purchase now while using a strong brand voice.
+Here’s an example.

-Facebook call-to-action buttons are a seemingly small component of your Facebook Ad anatomy that can still carry a lot of weight.
+Call-to-action buttons are a seemingly small component of your Facebook ad anatomy that can still carry a lot of weight.
 It shows up at the bottom of your ad next to the headline.

-There are plenty of different Facebook call-to-action button options like “Shop Now,” “Download,” “Message,” and “Learn More.”
+There are plenty of different call-to-action button options like “Shop Now,” “Download,” “Message,” and “Learn More.”

 Facebook call to action example